Lottie Moon offering hits record $154 million

 "Southern Baptists determine how many missionaries they will send.
 Your IMB is fully committed to being a good steward of every penny that Southern Baptists entrust to us for the support of their missionaries."

 In addition to the sacrificial gifts given through the Lottie Moon Christmas Offering and Cooperative Program, Elliff emphasized that "we must continue to explore new avenues that God is placing before Southern Baptists to send more and more missionaries to the field."
-Read Elliff's full May 14 report
+Read Elliff's full May 14 report to IMB trustees.

 And he remains convinced even greater Lottie Moon giving is on the horizon, too -- especially in light of this year's increase.